VladislavB92/CODELEX/README.md

 # CODELEX

-Main repository where all CODELEX PHP course work (and homework) is stored.
+Main repository where all CODELEX PHP course work is stored.